abiolaalalade/ACM-Research-coding-challenge-22F/README.md

 # ACM Research coding challenge (Fall 2022)

-- Train a machine learning model to predict some aspect of a car based on other information from its listing.
+- Trained a machine learning model to predict some aspect of a car based on other information from its listing.
 - Made a graph to visualize car make's and their prices

-## How to submit your solution
+## Trained a machine learning model to predict the prices of cars

 ## No collaboration policy